Armagedon13/Arduino-Projects/libraries/FastLED/README.md

 ![perpetualmaniac_an_led_display_in_a_room_lots_of_refaction_of_t_eb7c170a-7b2c-404a-b114-d33794b4954b](https://github.com/user-attachments/assets/982571fc-9b8d-4e58-93be-5bed76a0c53d)

-*Note some users find that newer versions of the ESP32 arduino core (3.10) don't work very well, but older versions do, see [issue 1903](https://github.com/FastLED/FastLED/issues/1903)
+*Note some users find that newer versions of the ESP32 Arduino core (3.10) don't work very well, but older versions do, see [issue 1903](https://github.com/FastLED/FastLED/issues/1903)

-## New in 3.9.8 - Massive Teensy 4.1 & 4.0 LED output
+## New in 3.9.8 - Massive Teensy 4.1 & 4.0 WS2812 LED output

+  * *Teensy 4.1: 50 parallel pins*
+  * *Teensy 4.0: 42 parallel pins*

 ![New Project](https://github.com/user-attachments/assets/79dc2801-5161-4d5a-90a2-0126403e215f)

 ## New in 3.9.2 - Overclocking of WS2812